 Buying your first home is one of the most exciting experiences of your life, but it's also a whole new world, filled with strange administrative requirements and, of course, expenses.
 For the uninitiated, buying a home can prove a surprisingly expensive business, at a time when money is at its tightest.

 Planning ahead can help you prepare for those expenses, and budget accordingly.
 Knowing in advance how your costs could add up will help you work out how much you can afford for your first home.
 A mortgage calculator will show how much you could borrow depending on your income and the size of your deposit, and whether you may need to use some of your savings to pay for those expenses instead of increasing your deposit.

 Here are some of the key expenses:

-Stamp Duty: This has changed significantly in recent months and years with helping first time buyers at the bottom of the ladder and taxing richer home buyers at the top.
-At the moment first time buyers only pay Stamp Duty on properties over £250,000 (until 24th March 2012) while, on 6 April this year (2011) homes bought for £1m and over will attract a 5% levy.
-Below is the full Stamp Duty table:
+*Stamp Duty: This has changed significantly in recent years.
+At the moment buyers only pay Stamp Duty on properties over £125,000 while homes bought for £1m and over will attract a 5% levy.
+Below is the full Stamp Duty table for residential properties

 Home bought worth:

 Over £1 million - £2 million: 5%